Gravitational waves from the vacuum decay with LISA: Model-dependent parameters in gravitational wave spectrum

-The prefactor $A$ comes from the first-order quantum correction \cite{Callan:1977pt, Strumia:1999fv, Baacke:2003uw, Dunne:2005rt}.
-One can further take $O(4)$ symmetry for both the scalar field and the spacetime metric expecting its dominant contribution \cite{Coleman:1977th}.
+The prefactor $A$ originates from the first-order quantum correction \cite{Callan:1977pt, Strumia:1999fv, Baacke:2003uw, Dunne:2005rt}.
+One can further take the $O(4)$ symmetry for both the scalar field and the spacetime metric expecting its dominant contribution \cite{Coleman:1977th}.
 The Euclidean metric is given by

-According to \cite{Coleman:1977py, Coleman:1980aw, Lee:2008hz}, one can assume the thin-wall approximation scheme to evaluate $B$.
+According to \cite{Coleman:1977py, Coleman:1980aw, Lee:2008hz}, the thin-wall approximation scheme can be assumed to evaluate $B$.
 The validity of the approximation has been examined \cite{Samuel:1991mz, Samuel:1991dy, Brown:2017cca}.
 In this approximation, the Euclidean action can be divided into three parts: $B = B_{\mathrm{in}} + B_{\mathrm{wall}} + B_{\mathrm{out}}$.
 The configuration of the outside the wall will not be changed before and after the bubble formation.
 Therefore, $B_{\mathrm{out}}=0$.
 Hereafter, we only need to consider contributions from the wall and the inside part.
 The contribution of the wall is

-where the surface tension of the wall, $S_o$, is a constant and $\bar\rho$ indicates the radius of the bubble \cite{Coleman:1980aw}.
+where the surface tension of the wall, $S_o$, is a constant and $\bar\rho$ denotes the radius of the bubble \cite{Coleman:1980aw}.
 The contribution from inside the wall is given by \cite{Parke:1982pm, Lee:2008hz}